Home Page

 Writers' Bios

-In 2003, Laura wrote and began performing her own one-woman satirical musical show lampooning her pet peeve: ageism and the pressure society puts on everyone to keep looking young and beautiful or else.
+Laura wrote and began performing her own one-woman satirical musical show lampooning her pet peeve: the pressure society puts on everyone to keep looking young and beautiful or else.
 Teaming with pianist extraordinaire Brian Piper (Jerry Jeff Walker, Cab Calloway, and many, many others), she launched "My Ship Has Sailed."
-The show has played at top music clubs and theaters around Texas, appeared on the main stage of the prestigious Out-Of-The-Loop Theatre Festival, and been spotlighted at the Dallas and Las Vegas Comedy Festivals.
+The show played top music clubs and theaters around Texas, appeared on the main stage of the prestigious Out-Of-The-Loop Theatre Festival, and been spotlighted at the Dallas and Las Vegas Comedy Festivals.
 Laura has performed excerpts from it on Q TV's "Jack E. Jett Show" and her own special on Dallas Comcast Cable.
-It has been called "a musical 'Defending the Caveman' for women" by fans and dubbed "a potential cult phenomenon" by the Ft.
+It was called "a musical 'Defending the Caveman' for women" by fans and dubbed "a potential cult phenomenon" by the Ft.
 Worth Star-Telegram's StarTime magazine.
-Laura also writes humorous and passionate commentary on age and beauty at her blog, "Laura Ainsworth's 'Keep Young & Beautiful' Diary."

-In summer, 2006, Laura created another hit show when she teamed with the fantastic singer/pianist/recording artist Michael Gott in the sophisticated revue, "Cole Porter: Elegance & Decadence."
+Laura created another hit show when she teamed with the fantastic singer/pianist/recording artist Michael Gott in the sophisticated revue, "Cole Porter: Elegance & Decadence."
 Its debut became the first show ever to sell out the new Stone Street Theater in downtown Dallas.
 BroadwayWorld.com pronounced the show "Dazzling," "Sublime" and "Truly magnificent entertainment."
 Laura was hailed as "a gifted comedienne," " a vivid personality with a wonderful stage presence," and "a fine singer with an outstanding range and genuine wit."
 After two performances at the Arkansas Governor's Mansion, Gov. Mike Huckabee declared Laura and Michael "terrific," and said that if he becomes president, "they for sure get the White House gig."

 Pat Reeder, on the other hand, was born in Dallas, and his parents soon moved him to the middle of nowhere.
 Growing up in rural Texas on the lonely shores of Lake Whitney, he developed an annoying habit of talking to himself, which naturally led to a career in radio.
-He worked his way through college by holding down a number of seven-day-a-week DJ shifts at 250-watt radio stations, doing every low chore from writing news to washing the coffee pot to playing Ray Stevens records on request.
+He worked his way through college by holding down a number of seven-day-a-week DJ shifts at 250-watt radio stations, doing every job from gathering and writing news to washing the coffee pot to playing Ray Stevens records on request.
 To everyone's amazement, he managed to graduate Magna Cum Laude from North Texas State with a degree in Radio/TV/Film.

-All material © copyright 2005-2008 by Pat Reeder & Laura Ainsworth.
+All material © copyright 2005-2015 by Pat Reeder & Laura Ainsworth.